 Working in the garden has numerous benefits for your state of mind and health, plus, you’ll reap a harvest.
 Start growing something today and you’ll not only have fresh produce on the table, but you’ll feel better, too.
 Dig your hands into the soil and do yourself some good.

 Growing persimmons for a late fall harvest on your homestead?
 Choosing a persimmon tree will depend on a few factors and how you plan to use the persimmons you grow.
 Here’s how to decide between an American persimmon tree or a Fuyu persimmon tree.

 Whether you’re learning about hot composting, passive compost methods, or other compost systems, start with this composting for beginners primer.
 The biggest thing to note: Composting is not hard.
 It’s a natural process that you can help “fast track” for better soil in your garden.

 Handling fall clean up chores and preparing for one last garden crop makes autumn a busy time of year.
-Are these chores on your to do list?
+Beekeepers, gardeners, and chicken farmers all need to do a little fall clean up — or assessment — to make sure that the land that sustains them is prepared for winter months.
+Are these chores on your list?